University of Bergamo

 Great Hall of the University of Bergamo, in the former Saint Augustine's Church of the homonymous former monastery where, according to Luigi Tadini, a young Martin Luther (then an Augustinian friar) celebrated his first mass when he was hosted at the monastic complex during his journey to Rome in 1510.

 The University of Bergamo (Università degli studi di Bergamo; acronym: UniBG) is an Italian public university located in Bergamo, Italy.
-It was founded on 11 December 1968 and is organized in seven departments, three campuses and forty-one degree courses.
+It was founded on 11 December 1968 and is organized in seven departments, three campuses, and forty-one degree courses.

 History

-The University of Bergamo, founded in 1968, was originally named "Institute of Foreign Languages and Literature".
+The University of Bergamo, founded in 1968, was originally named the "Institute of Foreign Languages and Literature".
 Under Rector Serio Galeotti (1972–75), the degree course in economics and business was introduced (1974), finally becoming a Faculty in 1988.

 During the rectorship of Giorgio Szëgo, characterized by the new Faculty of Economics, the university continued to expand, but it was the Rector Pietro Enrico Ferri in 1990 who opened the Faculty of Engineering in Dalmine and accompanied the transfer of the private institute to the State under the new name "University of the studies of Bergamo".

 Over the years the university has played an important role in restoring some of the historic buildings in the Upper City of Bergamo: the Faculty of Foreign Languages started off in the former palace of the Venetian Governor in Piazza Vecchia; Economics was in the former Capuchin monastery in Piazza Rosate; Human Sciences, Arts and Philosophy are in the former Augustinian monastery in front of the Fara park, and in the nearby former Collegio Baroni; while the Rector's seat is still in the former Terzi Palace of Saint Agatha in Via Salvecchio.

-The university has steadily expanded and in the last few years under the guidance of the Rector Stefano Paleari the growth has been remarkable.
+The university has steadily expanded, and in the last few years under the guidance of the rector, Stefano Paleari, the growth has been remarkable.
 With the recent additions of Arts and Philosophy and Law, the departments are now six; there are seventeen degree courses – three in Languages, three in Arts and Philosophy, four in Economics, one in Law, five in Engineering and one in the Science of Economic and Financial Security in collaboration with the "Academy of the Guardia di Finanza" (a higher education college for the training of Italian Economic/Financial Police ― the Guardia di Finanza is an Italian police force directly under the authority of the Ministry of Economy and Finance, is an integral part of the Italian armed forces as well as of the law enforcement agencies).